percona/pmm-doc/docs/how-to/manage-users.md

 4. Click *Change*.

 !!! caution alert alert-warning "Important"
-    Once your PMM instance is connected to the Percona Platform and you log in with your Percona Account, you will be granted *Viewer* access.
-For admin access, log in to PMM as an admin, and change the permissions for this user.
+    After connecting your PMM instance to the Percona Platform, when you log in using your Percona account, you will be granted the *Viewer* access.
+For *Admin* access, log in to PMM as an admin, and change the permissions for this user.

 ### Change organization role